 Warning: This must be protected and remain secret.
-Anyone who knows the value of your PrivateKey can decrypt any message encrypted by the corresponding PublicKey classmethod generate()
+Anyone who knows the value of your PrivateKey can decrypt any message encrypted by the corresponding PublicKey public_key classmethod generate()

-- private_key The private key used to decrypt messages - encoder The encoder class used to decode the given keys
+- private_key (bytes) The private key used to decrypt messages. - encoder A class that is able to decode the private_key.